josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_algorithmic_foil_recycling_2025-10-03.md

 I'm going to need some of those beers I mentioned, skip.

+(I would point out how much they've tried to impersonate and degrade your character, but whilst I think it might go to your head, they also appeared to be almost as scared of you as they are of me.

+And I can't be losing to a man on the front, you understand?

+Not even one who is "too clever" for a PhD.)

 # 🛰️ Algorithmic Foil Recycling
 **First created:** 2025-10-03 | **Last updated:** 2025-10-03
 *Current log of feed behaviour: recycling male foils, stylised tropes, and pressure-to-silence nudges.*